amirman-m/flowbuilderInstagram/Doc/NodeLibrary-Architecture.md

-participant CategorySidebar as CS participant ModernNodeLibrary as ML participant useFilteredNodes as UF participant NodeList as NL participant FlowBuilder as FB
+participant CategorySidebar as CS participant ModernNodeLibrary as ML participant useFilteredNodes as UF participant useLazyNodeComponents as ULC participant NodeList as NL participant LazyNodeComponents as LC participant FlowBuilder as FB

 User -> CS: Select Category